Skip to main content

 Verification of Individual Details: Examining an intimation requires first carefully confirming personal details like name, Permanent Account Number (PAN), and assessment year.
 Even small errors in these specifics could cause misunderstandings or cause delays in other processes.

-Survey of Wages: Make sure that all of the income sources you listed on your return are appropriately reflected in the notification.
+Survey of Wages: Ensure that all of the income sources you listed on your return are appropriately reflected in the notification.
 Wages, company profits, capital gains, rental income, and any other pertinent earnings are included in this.
 Any inconsistencies or omissions should be reported right away to avoid possible fines.

 Analysis of Tax and Income: Analyse the notification's specified total income and tax payable computation.
 Verify these numbers are in line with the applicable tax slabs by comparing them to your filed return.
 To ascertain the cause of any disparities, an investigation should be conducted.